 We believe in the limitless potential of all our students and we strive to ensure that every student, whatever their need, is successful in achieving their own personal goals through appropriate personalised support and intervention.
-We adopt an inclusive Quality First Teaching approach, where high expectations ensure that every student in provided with a personalised plan aimed at accelerating learning at every level.
+We adopt an inclusive Quality First Teaching approach, where high expectations ensure that every SEN student is provided with a personalised plan aimed at accelerating learning at every level.

 The well-being, personal development, progress and success of every child within the school is of the greatest importance and this requires:

 - The students to be at the centre of initiatives to improve attainment and progression

 - An environment where staff can collaborate to improve the quality of provision